A Posteriori Error Estimation for the p-curl Problem: Conclusion

 \section{Conclusion}

 This paper has presented an original a posteriori residual-based error estimator for a nonlinear wave-like propagation problem modeling strong variations in the magnetic field density inside high-temperature superconductors.
 The techniques used circumvent the non-conformity of the numerical approximations in a simple manner and the nonlinearities are handled using only coercive properties of the spatial operator, and without any linearization.
-Preliminary numerical results in two space dimensions indicate that the residuals are asymptotically exact, modulo up to a constant.
+Preliminary numerical results in two space dimensions indicate that the residuals are asymptotically exact, up to a constant.

 An important avenue for future research would be to develop error estimators which are both reliable and efficient.
-The work of Carstensen, Liu, and Yan on quasi-norms for the $p$-Laplacian appears to be the next natural step, given the similarities in the analytic framework underlying both problems \cite{LiuYan01,CarKlo03,CarLiuYan06a} and the recent optimality results of Diening and Kreuzer on adaptive finite element methods for the $p$-Laplacian \cite{DieKre08,BelDieKre12}.
+The work of Carstensen, Liu, and Yan on quasi-norms for the $p$-Laplacian appears to be the next natural step, given the similarities in the analytic framework underlying both problems \cite{LiuYan01,CarKlo03,CarLiuYan06a}.
+We also mention the recent optimality results of Diening and Kreuzer on adaptive finite element methods for the $p$-Laplacian \cite{DieKre08,BelDieKre12} and of Alaoui, Ern and Vohral\^ik on a posteriori error estimates for monotone nonlinear problems \cite{ElAErnVoh11}.
 Moreover, further investigation is needed concerning the efficiency for solving the nonlinear discrete problems arising from successive adaptive mesh based on such error estimators.
 At the moment, the optimal design of new high temperature superconducting devices is limited by the high computational cost of such simulations, and all means of improving this efficiency should be examined in hopes of removing this bottleneck.